Sunday, February 8, 2015

 Inside Knowledge of the Game

-Ever see the 1992 film, "Glengarry Glen Ross?"
+Did you ever see the 1992 film, "Glengarry Glen Ross?"

-A GREAT cast: Al Pacino, Jack Lemmon, Alec Baldwin, Alan Arkin, Kevin Spacey, Ed Harris.
+It has a superb cast: Al Pacino, Jack Lemmon, Alec Baldwin, Alan Arkin, Kevin Spacey, Ed Harris.

 Why?
 Because Kevin Spacey's character (the office manager) was giving all the brokers a list of names that would never actually produce enough sales.
 In fact, Spacey knew that some of the names were truly worthless.
 Which harkens to his fraudulent "cheerleading" and "coaching" when he brings in a supposedly "top-selling" realtor (Alec Baldwin) to woo and lure his own salesmen to work harder for him.
 Baldwin's character--with a custom suit, new sports car, and the apparent trappings of success--tells them that all they have to do to become as rich as him is to "work from the list of clients".
 If they just keep "putting their nose to the grindstone" and continue working hard at their stressful underpaid jobs, then they'll eventually reach the top.
 And they blindly believe him.